-Saint Peter Damascene, Works 1 (Kiev, 1902), 33.
+382Saint Peter Damascene, Works 1 (Kiev, 1902), 33.

-383 Saint Ignatius, 2:127.
+381Saint Ignatius (Brianchaninov), 2:334.

-Christ teaches man about his infirmity."384 Knowledge of one's own helplessness to become spiritually and morally healthy or holy without God's help creates a firm psychological base for the unshakable acceptance of God as the source of life and all goodness.
+Humility is a natural virtue, which gives man the opportunity to abide in what is called an unfallen state.
+Especially convincing of this is the history of the firstcreated man, who possessed all the Divine Gifts (Gen 1:3) but did not have the experiential knowledge that without God he is a non-entity, that he is nothing; that is, he had no experiential humility, and that is why he so easily took a high opinion of himself.
+But experiential humility comes when a person forces himself to fulfill the Gospel commandments and repents.
+As Saint Symeon the New Theologian says, "Careful fulfillment of the commandments of Christ teaches man about his infirmity."384 Knowledge of one's own helplessness to become spiritually and morally healthy or holy without God's help creates a firm psychological base for the unshakable acceptance of God as the source of life and all goodness.
 Experiential humility excludes the possibility for a new, prideful dream of becoming as gods (Gens.
 3:5), and a new fall.